 About the Project

 At the heart of the Project's mission is the archive itself.
-In July 2011, it began with a modest library of five representative first-generation titles from the early twentieth century.
-As of March 2012, this number had grown to include over seventy-five individual issues, representing thirty-nine different titles from both the US and England.
-Over time, it will continue to expand, as new magazines are digitized, and new contextual materials added.
-Eventually, the archive will feature a broad range of pre-1923 titles, post-1923 titles where copyright has lapsed, and full volume runs of select titles from 1896 to 1946.
+In July 2011, it began with a modest library of five representative first-generation titles from the early 1900s.
+As of March 2017, this number had grown to include over 400 individual issues, representing 85 different titles from the United States, England, and Australia.
+Over time, the archive will continue to expand, as new magazines are digitized, and new contextual materials added.
+Eventually, it will feature a broad range of pre-1923 titles, post-1923 titles where copyright has lapsed, and full volume runs of select titles from 1896 to 1946.

 The Project is dedicated to fostering ties between communities of collectors, fans, and academics devoted to pulp magazines, and will offer opportunities for research and collaboration to both scholars and enthusiasts alike.
 We will provide information on upcoming conferences and conventions, and promote new working relationships between academics and the hundreds of pulp fans, scholars, and collectors beyond the college and university.